Henfield House

-The Henfield House is a historic First Period house in Lynnfield, Massachusetts.
+The Henfield House is a historic First Period house located in Lynnfield, Massachusetts.
 The oldest portion of this 2.5-story saltbox colonial was built c.
 1700; this consisted of the right side of the house (including the shed section to its rear) and the central chimney.
 The left side was built early in the 18th century.
-The only other major modification was the addition of a shed dormer in the early 20th century, and some single story additions extending from the rear of the house on the east side.
-The house is named for the owners during most of the 18th century.
+The only other major modification was the addition of a shed dormer in the early 20th century, and some single story extensions at the rear of the house on the east side.
+The house is named after the Henfield family, who owned it for much of the 18th century.

 The house was listed on the National Register of Historic Places in 1991.